Aries1542/authnet-example/README.md

-# Troute Checkout
+# Authorize.net hosted Checkout

 ## Instructions

 ### Env

-create a file named ".env" that contains the login, password, and (if testing on dev server) disables the TLS certificate Look at .env.example to see an example
+create a file named ".env" that contains the login and password for your sandbox account

+Look at .env.example to see an example